 For a more complete guide to Hawai’i Volcanoes National park, click here.

 If you are looking to travel on a budget, I highly recommend the Holo Holo Inn, just 5 minutes from the entrance of the national park.
 For more modern and luxurious accommodations, splurge on a stay at the Volcano House, the only hotel restaurant in the park.
 The food is great, and the proximity to the lava flow simply cannot be beat.

 Day 4 – South Coast (Ka’u)

 Start this beautiful day on the south coast of the Big Island by heading to Punaluu’u black sand beach, about 35 minutes from the national park entrance.
-We arrived early and only saw a few other tourists, but the highlight of our visit was watching a sea turtle emerge from the water and lounge on the beach just a few feet away from us.
-I snapped the above picture with my telephoto lens as it is recommended you stay at least 10 ft away from wildlife at all times.
+We arrived early and only saw a few other tourists.
+The highlight of our visit was watching a sea turtle emerge from the water and lounge on the beach just a few feet away from us.
+I snapped the above picture with my telephoto lens as it is recommended to stay at least 10 ft away from wildlife at all times.

 After leaving the black sand beach, head to Punalu’u Bake Shop for a delicious breakfast.
 The bakery is open every day from 8:30am to 5:00pm.
 Note that opening hours may vary depending on the season.